enonic/old-xp-doc/doc/reference/query-language.rst

 --------

-Find all documents where property 'myCategory' is populated with a value, and the value does not equals 'article'.
+Find all documents where property 'myCategory' is populated with a value, and the value does not equal 'article'.

 .. code-block:: sql